sagid654/Detect-And-Remove-Domain-Local-Admin-User/README.md

 4. **Upload the Script:**
    - Select `Create` and choose `Windows 10 and later` as the platform.
    - Give the script a name and description.
-   - Upload the `GlobalProtectPortalsDetection.ps1` script file to 'Detection script file'.
+   - Upload the `DetectionScript.ps1` script file to 'Detection script file'.
+   - Upload the `RemediationScript.ps1` script file to 'Remediation script file'.

 5. **Configure Script Settings:**
    - Set the `Script settings` as per your requirements.
-   - Ensure `Run this script using the logged on credentials` is set to `Yes` because the script requires user-level access to the registry.
+   - Ensure `Run this script using the logged on credentials` is set to `No`.

 6. **Assign the Script:**
    - Assign the script to the appropriate device groups.